Spinal Muscular Atrophy (SMA)

-SMA is characterized by the loss of nerve cells in the spinal cord called motor neurons.
+SMA is characterized by the loss of motor neurons, nerve cells in the spinal cord.
 It is classified as a motor neuron disease.

-A mutation in the SMN1 gene leads to a deficiency of a motor neuron protein called SMN, for survival of motor neuron.
-As its name implies, this protein seems to be necessary for normal motor neuron function.
+A mutation in the SMN1 gene leads to a deficiency of a motor neuron protein called SMN, which stands for “survival of motor neuron.”
+As its name implies, this protein is responsible for gene expression necessary for normal motor neuron function.

 More rarely, a mutation in an X-chromosome gene called UBE1 causes X-linked SMA.
-The UBE1 gene carries instructions for ubiquitin-activating enzyme 1, which normally helps attach a molecular tag to proteins to mark them for destruction by a cell.
+The UBE1 gene carries instructions for ubiquitin-activating enzyme 1, which normally helps attach a molecular tag to proteins to mark them for destruction.

 Normally, SMN1 genes produce full-length and fully functional SMN protein.
 But when the SMN1 gene has mutations, as in the chromosome 5-related form of SMA, insufficient levels of SMN protein are produced.

-There is a neighboring gene on chromosome 5, called SMN2, which also produces SMN protein.
+A neighboring gene on chromosome 5, called SMN2, also produces SMN protein.
 Most of the protein made from instructions carried by SMN2 genes is not functional, but a small percentage, around 10 to 15% is functional.

 People can have multiple copies of the SMN2 gene.
 Normally, the number varies between zero and eight copies.
-In the chromosome 5 form of SMA, the more SMN2 genes a person has, the more functional SMN protein is available.
-And the milder the disease course is likely to be.
+In the chromosome 5-related form of SMA, the more SMN2 gene copies a person has, the more functional SMN protein is available.
+As a result, the milder the disease course is likely to be.
 Having three or more copies of the SMN2 gene is associated with a less severe disease manifestation.

 Genetic testing can tell how many SMN2 genes a person has and roughly predict the course of SMA that is likely to result.

-Chromosome 5 SMA (types 1 through 4) follows an inheritance pattern known as autosomal recessive, which often takes families by surprise.
+Chromosome 5-related SMA (types 1 through 4) follows an inheritance pattern known as autosomal recessive.
 (The autosomes are the numbered chromosomes — that is, all the chromosomes except the X and the Y, which determine gender.)

-If both parents are carriers of the chromosome 5 gene flaw, the risk of each pregnancy producing a child with the disease is 25 percent.
+If both parents are carriers of the chromosome 5 gene flaw, the risk of each pregnancy producing a child with the disease is 25%.
 This risk doesn’t change no matter how many children a couple has.
-The "dice are rolled" with each new conception.

-X-linked SMA is inherited in an X-linked manner (via the X chromosome).
+X-linked SMA is inherited via the X chromosome.
 Females have two X chromosomes, and those with a gene flaw on one X chromosome are usually considered carriers of an X-linked disease.
 Males, however, have no second X to protect them from the full effects of a gene flaw on the X chromosome and show the full effects of such a flaw.

-SMA caused by mutations in the DYNC1H1 gene on chromosome 14 is dominantly inherited, meaning that only one DYNC1H1 gene mutation, inherited from one parent, is sufficient to cause the disease.
+Additionally, SMA can be caused by mutations in the DYNC1H1 gene on chromosome 14.
+This form is dominantly inherited, meaning that only one DYNC1H1 gene mutation, inherited from one parent, is sufficient to cause the disease.

 To read more about the genetics of SMA and genetic testing for this disease, also see: